shysolocup/stews/README.md

 It uses an index system similar to that of arrays as well as an entry system similar to that of objects.<br><br>

-It's fully open source with complete documentation and support for prototypes so you can create your own custom functions.<br><br>
+It's fully open source with complete documentation and support for prototypes to make your own custom methods.<br><br>

 ---